-- Writes using the various story elements-character, conflict, atmosphere, plot; - Adds details, examples, and explanations to convey meaning; - Sequences text logically; - Uses a variety of complex sentences; - Uses more advanced punctuation, including semi-colons; - Uses relative pronouns (e.g., which, that).
+- Writes using the various story elements-character, conflict, atmosphere, plot; - Adds details, examples, and explanations to convey meaning; - Sequences text logically;

-Abena's writing displays competence in a number of areas including verb usage and the use of complex sentence structures.
+- Uses a variety of complex sentences; - Uses more advanced punctuation, including semi-colons; - Uses relative pronouns (e.g., which, that). - Abena's writing displays competence in a number of areas including verb usage and the use of complex sentence structures.
 Her overall writing demonstrates the descriptors at B 1.2.

-All of the people in Own town were very busy of that time, My neighbors, including my hunt Belly, worked and prepared food por the capeterio in our school.
-Panates, rice cakes, isolods, hotdags, puits and various kinds of drinks were the pools that they prepared por all the students in our school.
-Most of the people in our small town, including me, had no choice but to attend the only elementary school in our town.
-Rizol Elementary School was dinost pipty-nine years old and it is located right teside our hause.
-The only thing that separated the two buildings was a small gravel road.
-It was the pirst day of School, June 11th, 2005.
-I thought that it was going to be a front - and peaceful year, but I was wrong.
+All of the people in Own town were very busy of that line, My neighbors, including my hunt Belly, worked and prepared food for the capeteria in our school.
+Poncokes, rice cakes, wolods, holdags, pults and various kinds of drinks were the pools that they prepared for all the students in our school.
+Most of the people in our small town, including we, had no choice buil to attend the only elementary school in our town.
+Rizol themaintary School was almost piply-nine years old and it is located right beside our hause.
+The only thing that separated the two buildings was a small are proved road.
+It was the pirst day of School, June 4th, 2005.
+I thought that it was going to be a fron - and peaceful year, but I was wrong.

-therey first day of school since I was in second grade, my bestpriend te and I walked together with our new dresses on new bags and with n big shile on our pares, to the school, we grew up together; that is why you annot separate the two of us.
-We were like twins who unevery similar in every any kind of way.
-When I was struggling with my north homework Fe would help me and when she needed help I was always there to help her to the best of my bolity.
-On the weetends we would play, set do are homework, and work the television together.
-We were very exciled to go to school because fircely we were also excited to meet our old previous and to meet new people.
-But when we entered the class that we did not expect that Lizah Calz and her priends wald be there, high Cole was the meanest of the mean 3 the and her friends were the builties in our school we and the and her friends were the builties in our school we are a first met her.
+therey first day of school since I was in second grade, my hestpriend te and I walked together with our new choses any new together; that is why you cannot seperate the two of us.
+We were tike twins who where y similar in every any kind of way.
+When I was struggling with my noth homewat Te would help me and when she needed help I was always there to help her to the best of my ability.
+On the weetends we would play, eat you cannot supplies that we have a work first We were very excited to go to school be cause firstly we were also excited to need our old prends and to meet new people.
+But you are new school would be there, high to the bird of way when i we always when the class together we did not expect that meanest of the mean is the and her friends we have the here of the priends would be there, high to the builties in our school ever and her first met her.

-Mise Sarah Denock was our adviser, which were s that she is guing to be our only tracher for the whole school year, 11 knew that being a 5th groder under Ms. Denocks () not was not good at all.
-Ms. Denock lives three blocks from my louse.
-She is three hundred pounds and when she works.
-You could tell that she is having a hard time maintaining harbolance.
-The worst thing about her was that Lizah's nom, Mrs. Calz, was a very close friend of hers.
-Mrs. Calz, Mr. Denoch and some other trachers in our school were just huppy go-lucky in doing their jobs.
-They would just gother in Mrs. Calz noom eating, laughing and challing about things that were useless the they would there brate" in Mrs. Calz room, the students would have to write phalless, pages of notes.
-It is what the the teachers do to their students most of the This is why?
-I have most of the teachers, especially Ms. Denock and Mrs. Calz, well as her only daughter, Lizah.
+Mise Sarah Denock was our adviser, which was s that she is going to be our only teacher por the whole school year, 11 knew that being a 5th groder under Ms. Denocks () not was not good at all.
+Ms. Denock lives three blocks from my house.
+She is three hundred pounds and time maintaining habolance.
+You could tell that she is having a hard time maintaining habolance.
+The worst thing about her was that Lizah's man Mrs. Calz, was a very close friend of hers.
+Mrs. Calz, Mr. Denoch and some other teachers in our school were just huppy-go-lucky in doing their jobs.
+They would just gother in Mrs. Calz noom cating, faughting and challing about things that were useless to they would relebrate" in Mrs. Calz room, the students would have to write profiless pages of notes.
+It is what the teachers do to their students most of the first why?
+I take most of the teachers, especially Ms. Denock and Mrs. Calz, well as her only daughters Lizah.